RajeshwariNavalur/M2-EmbSys/CaseStudy/Complex_EmbSys/README.md

-* Microcontroller :  The basic controlling block the system
+* Microcontroller :This is the heart of the system.
+Here it is the basic controlling block the system.
 * Power Supply switch :  Used  to get the input power in order to the run machine.
 * Rectifier circuit : Used for current conversion that is from AC to DC and Automatic voltage Regulator for limiting the possible  radiation hazards
 * User entry block :  It is used to take the input from the user with the help of touch sensor. example: commercially available induction stove\cook have the options like: pan, curry, milk, water, idly, tea etc.There are also some options to set the required time and to increase or decrease heat